ZYLBU/615final/README.md

 Below is the link of my google drive which contains the datasets to be downloaded. https://drive.google.com/drive/folders/1Z7_0ifldrCDiIWrMHe00RNEgKCly9lRj?usp=sharing

-The repo included the code for EDA pdf, shiny app and EDA reports.
+The repo includes the code for EDA pdf, shiny app and EDA reports.